SkylineCommunications/dataminer-docs-connectors/connector/doc/Raritan_Xerus_Platform.md

 ---
-uid: Connector_help_Raritan_Dominion_PXG2
+uid: Connector_help_Raritan_Xerus_Platform
 ---

-# Raritan Dominion PXG2
+# Raritan Xerus Platform

-The Raritan Dominion PXG2 connector facilitates the monitoring of this line of Power Distribution Units (PDU).
+The Raritan Xerus Platform connector facilitates the monitoring and control of the following Raritan device types:
+- SRC
+- PX3
+- PX2
+- PXC
+- PX0
+- BCM2
+- PX3TS
+- SmartLock
+- DX2 SmartSensors
+- AMS2

 > [!NOTE]
-> This connector is based on the Xerus Platfor MIB and the implementation has been moved to the [Raritan Xerus Platform connector](xref:Connector_help_Raritan_Xerus_Platform).
-Please migrate to this connector instead.
+> The Xerus MIB implements all Raritan Product types.
+Therefor this connector is a generic connector type that supports all these devices.
+> Dependant on the type, some tables might be empty.

 ## About